Marion County, Ohio

 Marion County is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 65,359.
 Its county seat is Marion.
-The county was created in 1820 and later organized in 1824.
-It is named for General Francis "The Swamp Fox" Marion, a South Carolinian officer in the Revolutionary War.
+The county was erected by the state of Ohio on February 20, 1820 and later reorganized in 1824.
+It is named for General Francis "Swamp Fox" Marion, a South Carolinian officer in the Revolutionary War.
 Marion County comprises the Marion, OH Micropolitan Statistical Area, which is also included in the Columbus-Marion-Zanesville, OH Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 404 sqmi, of which 404 sqmi is land and 0.4 sqmi (0.1%) is water.
 It is the fifth-smallest county in Ohio by total area.